alanreid/armadillo/README.md

 #### Special Thanks
-Special props to [opensas](http://github.com/opensas) and [martinmoscovich](http://github.com/martinmoscovich), who helped me out a lot with tons of improvements.
+Special props to [opensas](http://github.com/opensas) and [martinmoscovich](http://github.com/martinmoscovich), who are responsable for the last ton of improvements.

 #### Contact me